openvinotoolkit/openvino/docs/articles_en/openvino-workflow/torch-compile.rst

 How to Use
 ####################

-To use ``torch.compile``, you need to add an import statement and define ``openvino`` backend.
+To use ``torch.compile``, you need to add an import statement and define the ``openvino`` backend.
-With this backend, Torch FX subgraphs are directly converted to OpenVINO representation without any additional PyTorch based tracing/scripting.
+This way Torch FX subgraphs will be directly converted to OpenVINO representation without any additional PyTorch-based tracing/scripting.

 .. code-block:: sh